 - 1. In the Analyses tab, click Overview. - 2.
 In the Stage column, look for an analysis that is marked as Report Published. - 3.
 Select the checkbox for the analysis of interest. - 4.
-Click View. - 5.
+Click (Actions) View Final Report. - 5.
 In the report preview, review the report.
-You can: - Click Download to download a PDF copy of the report. - Click Switch To to view a QC report or audit log.
-For more information, see "View a Quality Control (QC) report" on page 367 and "View and download audit logs" on page 375
+You can: - Click Download to download a PDF copy of the report. - Click Switch To to view a QC report, an audit log, or view analysis results.
+For more information, see "View a Quality Control (QC) report" on page 455, "View and download audit logs" on page 467 and "Display different views of analysis results" on page 207.